finbourne/luminesce-sdk-java/sdk/docs/HistoricallyExecutedQueriesApi.md

         OffsetDateTime endAt = OffsetDateTime.now(); // OffsetDateTime | Date time to end the search at.
 Defaults to now.
         String freeTextSearch = "freeTextSearch_example"; // String | Some test that must be in at least one field returned.
         Boolean showAll = false; // Boolean | For users with extra permissions, they may optionally see other users' queries.
-        Boolean mayUseNativeStore = true; // Boolean | Should a native data store (e.g. Athena or Fabric) be used over Elastic Search if available? try {
+        Boolean mayUseNativeStore = true; // Boolean | Should a native data store (e.g. Athena or Fabric) be used over Elastic Search if available?
+This is no longer supported and effectively always true. try {
             // uncomment the below to set overrides at the request level
             // BackgroundQueryResponse result = apiInstance.getHistory(startAt, endAt, freeTextSearch, showAll, mayUseNativeStore).execute(opts);